TheBanHammer/ToasterChan/README.md

 Command | Aliases | Description
 --- | --- | ---
+!accept |  | Accept a request to swap positions.
 !afk |  | Sets you as AFK in the room.
 !auth |  | Authenticates your Plug/Discord account with the Nightcore-331 forums (Coming soon/WIP).
 !autowoot | !rcs | Provides a link to the RCS extension.